devrath/DroidKotlin/README.md

 *observation:* Companion objects are similar to Object class in kotlin but they are used inside the class and are loaded once the class is loaded

+### Extension function in kotlin:
+*observation:* We can extend the functionalities of a class by adding additional features for it